Physics over a finite field and Wick rotation: Introduction

 In \cite{Perfect} we discussed the concept of approximation in physics and the suggestion that physics universe is co-ordinatised by a {\em huge}\footnote{We use {\em huge} for numbers which some physics authors call ``ridiculously large'', see the discussion in \ref{Ds3} below.} finite field $\F_\pp.$ It was proved (Proposition 5.2 of \cite{Perfect}) that the only metric field (locally compact field) that can be approximated by finite fields is the field $\C$ of complex numbers.
 Thus ``seen from afar'' the huge finite field looks like a field of complex numbers $\C.$

 The current work has been inspired by Hao Hu, the expert in Philosphy of Physics, who approached the author with the suggestion to apply the idea of \cite{Perfect} to statistical mechanics and to attack the well-discussed problem of phase transition (which happen in large finite systems but require the assumption of infinity for its mathematical theory).
-We give here an answer to this problem.
-Another important outcome of the mathematical theory developed below is the interpretation of the phenomenon of {\em Wick rotation} as the result of the change of scales in physics.
+We suggest here an answer to the problem.

+Perhaps a more important outcome of the mathematical theory developed below is the interpretation of the phenomenon of {\em Wick rotation} as the result of the change of scales in physics.

+I would also like to note that a compatible attempt to develop the mathematical background for a theory of finite physics was presented in \cite{QM0}, \cite{QM1} and \cite{PaperN}. \epk \bpk Let us recall the notion of structural approximation suggested in \cite{Perfect}, in the specific context of approximation by huge finite fields $\F_\pp.$ A finite structure is discrete but to see its grainy structure we should be able to detect difference, {\em inequality}, between its neighbouring elements, which might be impossible with the instruments we use to observe the structure.
+However, if there is a shape within the $n$-space $\F_\pp^n$ which is given by an algebraic {\em equation} then the observer could see it as a shape in a continuous field, say equal to $\R,$ $\C$ or maybe a p-adic field, given by the same equation.
+This brings us to the idea that such an approximation by an observer is a map (called ``limit'') onto a continuous field $\K,$